 The keypad digits as dialed by the user, before pre-translations.
 As a result, this field reports multiple call dial possibilities, such as:

-• When a user must dial an outside access code (for example, 9+) before dialing a number, this access code is also reported, as well as the digits dialed thereafter.
+• When a user must dial an outside access code (for example, 9+) before dialing a number, this access code is also reported, and the digits dialed thereafter.

 When pre-translations have no effect, the dialed digits field contains the same data as the called number field.

-This field is only used for originating (outgoing) Calls and is not available for terminating (incoming) Calls.
+This field is only used for originating (outgoing) Calls and isn’t available for terminating (incoming) Calls.

 Authorization code